MASILab/pyPheWAS/docs/prowas_tools.rst

 Perform a mass logistic regression

-Iterates over all ProCodes in the feature matrix produced by **pyProwasLookup** and estimates a logistic regression of the form:
+Iterates over all ProCodes in the feature matrix produced by **pyProwasLookup** and estimates a regression of the form:

+  :math:`procode\_aggregate \sim target + covariates`

+or the *reverse* form (`canonical=False`):

-    :math:`Pr(response) \sim logit(ProCode\_aggregate + covariates)`
+  :math:`target \sim logit(procode\_aggregate + covariates)`

+Linear regression is used if `reg_type=[lin, dur]` and `canonical=True`; otherwise, a logistic regression is used.

+.. note:: In version 4.2.0 we changed the default regression equation to the canonical form shown above.
+  However, the original pyPheWAS regression equation may still be used via `canonical=False`.

-By default, the response variable is 'genotype'; if an alternate variable is specified by the ``response`` argument, the variable must be a column in the group file.
+By default, the target variable is 'genotype'; if an alternate variable is specified by the ``target`` argument, the variable must be a column in the group file.

 To use the **cpt_age** feature matrix as a covariate, include 'MaxAgeAtCPT' in the covariate list.
-To use the **prowas_cov** feature matrix as a covariate, specify the ``prowas_cov`` parameter.
-With the exception of these two feature matrices, all covariates must be included as columns in the group file.
+To use the **prowas_cov** feature matrix as a covariate, specify the ``prowas_cov`` argument.
+With the exception of these two feature matrices, all covariates must be columns in the group file.

-The saved regression data for each ProCode includes the p-value, -log\ :sub:`10`\ (p-value), beta, beta's confidence interval, and beta's standard error for the *ProCode_aggregate* term in the logit model.
+The saved regression data for each ProCode includes the p-value, -log\ :sub:`10`\ (p-value), beta, beta's confidence interval, and beta's standard error for the *ProCode_aggregate* term in the regression model.
 Additionally, lists of the CPT codes that map to each ProCode are included.

-Logistic regressions are estimated using the [Statsmodels]_ package.
+Regressions are estimated using the [Statsmodels]_ package.

 Required Arguments:
  * ``--feature_matrix``: Base name of the feature matrix files